cwt/neosqlite/README.md

 Contribution and License
 ------------------------
+This project was originally developed by Shaun Duncan <shaun[dot]duncan[at]gmail[dot]com>
+and is now maintained by Chaiwat Suttipongsakul <cwt[at]bashell[dot]com>.
-Developed by Shaun Duncan <shaun.duncan@gmail.com> and is licensed under the terms of a MIT license.
-Contributions are welcomed and appreciated.
+It is licensed under the MIT license, which means you are free to use, modify, and distribute the code for your own purposes.

+Contributions to the project are highly encouraged and greatly appreciated.
+If you find a bug, have an enhancement in mind, or want to suggest a new feature, please feel free to contribute.